 Leading conservation scientists, Indigenous leaders, and international organizations like the UN International Convention on Biodiversity say that in order to stop the dual extinction and climate crises and preserve clean water, clean air, and a stable climate, we need to conserve 50 percent of the planet by 2050.
-To get there, that means in the US we will need to conserve 30 percent of our lands and waters by 2030.
+In the US, that means we need to conserve 30 percent of our lands and waters by 2030.
 It's an ambitious goal, but one that's achievable if we all work together to: